derv82/wifite2/README.md

 ---------------------------
 Wifite is designed specifically for the latest version of [**Kali** Linux](https://www.kali.org/).
 [ParrotSec](https://www.parrotsec.org/) is also supported.

+NetHunter (Android) is also widely supported by wifite, but it will require a custom kernel with modules support and various patches for injection in order to work.
+Tested working like a charm on Android 10 (Q).

+More information regarding [ Android: NetHunter ](https://gitlab.com/kalilinux/nethunter) is found there and you should also take a look at the [ NetHunter WIKI ](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project/-/wikis/home) which is more up to date then [ Nethunter.com ](https://nethunter.com).

 Other pen-testing distributions (such as BackBox or Ubuntu) have outdated versions of the tools used by Wifite.
 Do not expect support unless you are using the latest versions of the *Required Tools*, and also [patched wireless drivers that support injection]().

 Required Tools